simplehomemom/simplehomemom.github.io/_posts/2021-05-05-how-to-unscramble-your-brain-with-a-braindump.md

 OIOSFD
 SNKFDSNKSF

+PART OF PROBLEM WITH BRAINDUMPING...SOLUTION> writing it down aka in one of my planners!!

 ![Woman writing in a planner at a desk behind the title of this blog.]({{ https://www.simplehomemom.github.io.com }}/images/how-to-unscramble-your-brain-with-a-braindump-SHM.jpg)

 **Other blogs on braindumping:**